AgonConsole8/agon-docs/VDP---Screen-Modes.md

 ### `VDU 22, mode`

-This command selects a screen mode, where the screen mode is a single byte value qne muw5 be a mode from the list below.
+This command selects a screen mode, where the screen mode is a single byte value and must be a mode from the list below.

 Screen modes numbered above 128 are double-buffered, meaning that the screen is drawn to an off-screen buffer, and then the buffer is copied to the screen.
 This prevents flickering when drawing to the screen.